 - 1. Standardization of weights and measures of various foods - 2.
-Starch cookery- Structure, gelatinization and factors affecting gelatinization - 3.
-Baking -Determination of gluten content, Preparation of plain cake, Bread and evaluation by subjective and objective methods. - 4.
+Starch cookery Structure, gelatinization and factors affecting gelatinization - 3.
+Baking Determination of gluten content, Preparation of plain cake, Bread and evaluation by subjective and objective methods. - 4.
 Pulse cookery effect of different processing methods-Soaking, germination, maltingeffect of factors. - 5.
 Vegetable cookery Effect of time, temperature, media and cooking methods on pigments. - 6.
-Fruit Enzymatic Browning- Effect - 7.
-Sugars and confections: Factors affecting crystallization in candies like fondant, experiments on applying scientific methods to Indian confectionary, preparation of confections role of ingredients and processing of confectionary. - 8.
+Fruit Enzymatic Browning- Preventive measures. - 7.
+Sugars and confections Factors affecting crystallization in candies like fondant, experiments on applying scientific methods to Indian confectionary, preparation of confections role of ingredients and processing of confectionary. - 8.
 Fats and oils Smoke points, oil absorption and stability of emulsion mayonnaise. - 9.
-Milk cookery: preparation of milk products-Effect of cooking. - 10.
-Egg cookery: Egg white foams: preparation of the eggs acting as binding, emulsifying and thinking agent. - 11.
-Meat cookery : Effect of different cooking methods and tenderizers - 12.
-Fish cookery, and other marine foods. - 13.
-Sensory evaluation of food - 14.
-Objective evaluation of food
+Milk cookery preparation of milk products-Effect of cooking. - 10.
+Egg cookery Egg white foams: preparation of the eggs acting as binding, emulsifying and thinking agent. - 11.
+Meat and Fish cookery Effect of different cooking methods and tenderizers - 12.
+Sensory Evaluation of food.